rumblefishdev/restrict-ips-lambda/README.md

-# Custom geo restriction of AWS Cloud Front Distribution using Lambda@Edge
+# Custom geo restriction of AWS CloudFront Distribution using Lambda@Edge

 A while ago one of our clients inquired whether it was possible to block access to their web application for users from a certain US state.
-A typical infrastructure of the application we create at Rumble Fish involves CloudFront distribution, which serves compiled frontend files, usually built in React.
+A typical infrastructure of applications we create at Rumble Fish involves CloudFront distribution, which serves compiled frontend files, usually built in React.

 CloudFront offers geo restriction out of the box, however, for some reason it only allows to filter traffic based on country, which was way too broad in the case at hand.

-In this article, I would like to present our tiny solution for that request.
+In this article, we would like to present our solution for that request.
 Our approach leverages Lambda@Edge to facilitate traffic filtering.
-To determine if the user connects from the US state that we want to filter out, we used publicly available list of IP ranges used by ISPs from that state.
-We’ve stored these ranges in DynamoDB and check upon request if client’s IP matches the filter.
-If it does, the users gets redirected to a page explaining the geo restriction policies of our site.
-But first let’s start with the basics.
+In order to determine if the user connects from the US state that we want to filter out, we used publicly available list of IP ranges used by ISPs from that state.
+We’ve stored these ranges in DynamoDB and checked upon request if client’s IP matches the filter.
+If it does, the user gets redirected to a page explaining the geo restriction policy of our site.
+But let’s start with the basics.

 ## What is Lambda@Edge?

-Lambda@Edge is a feature in AWS Cloud Platform that allows to run short functions directly on Edge Locations which directly serve content to the clients.
+Lambda@Edge is a feature in AWS Cloud Platform that allows to run short functions directly on Edge Locations which directly serve content to clients.

 Lambda functions can be used to modify CloudFront requests and responses at the following points: